 The show can be called the most popular musical in the world, with deep compelling characters that deal with their own secrets and troublesome consequences.
 As the story moves forwards, The Audience is left wondering what Valjean’s actions were and why he went about them, whilst the value of the French society of the time falls under scrutiny.
 It also features some well known songs, such as “On My Own”, “One Day More” and “Do You Hear The People Sing?”

 With the story first emerging from the pages of Hugo’s book in 1862, “Les Misérables” has since been witnessed and experienced all around the world.
 This is thanks to the work of Cameron Mackintosh and Trevor Nunn, who were compelled to work on an English language version of the show after the novel was brought to Mackintosh’s attention by director Peter Ferago.
 This was in 1982 and it wasn’t long before other talents were brought onboard, with Herbert Kretzmer hired to pen the lyrics and given the opportunity to take the concepts and ideas of the French original and expand them into something new.
 The results are right there on stage to see.

 51 Shaftesbury Avenue

-No babes in arms are allowed during the performance.
-Security: For your comfort and security, you may be subject to additional checks on your visit to London theatres - we appreciate your patience and understanding while these are taking place.
-Unfortunately, the theatre is unable to accept large items of luggage in our cloakrooms at this time.
+For your comfort and security, you may be subject to additional checks upon entering the theatre - we appreciate your patience and understanding while these are taking place.
+Please note that the theatre is unable to accept large items of luggage in their cloakrooms at this time.
 If you are travelling with such items, storage solutions are available throughout London.